--15 degrees ≤ latitude ≤ +15 degrees
+-15 degrees $\leq$ latitude $\leq$ +15 degrees

-geostationary altitude (Z GEO) = 35,786 km (the altitude of the geostationary Earth orbit)
+geostationary altitude ( $Z{GEO}$ ) = 35,786 km (the altitude of the geostationary Earth orbit).

-Figure 1 - Protected regions
+Protected regions

+3.3.3 Geostationary Earth orbit

+A geostationary Earth orbit (GEO) is an Earth orbit having zero inclination and zero eccentricity, whose orbital period is equal to the Earth's sidereal period.
+The altitude of this unique circular orbit is close to 35,786 km.

+3.3.4 Geostationary transfer orbit

-- 3.3.3 Geostationary Earth Orbit (GEO) Earth orbit having zero inclination and zero eccentricity, whose orbital period is equal to the Earth's sidereal period.
-The altitude of this unique circular orbit is close to 35,786 km. - 3.3.4 Geostationary Transfer Orbit (GTO) an Earth orbit which is or can be used to transfer spacecraft or orbital stages from lower orbits to the geosynchronous region.
-Such orbits typically have perigees within LEO region and apogees near or above GEO.
+A geostationary transfer orbit (GTO) is an Earth orbit which is or can be used to transfer space systems from lower orbits to the geosynchronous region.
+Such orbits typically have perigees within the LEO region and apogees near or above GEO.

-3.4 Mitigation Measures and Related Terms
+3.4 Mitigation measures and related terms

+3.4.1 Passivation

-3.4.1 Passivation - the elimination of all stored energy on a spacecraft or orbital stages to reduce the chance of break-up.
+Passivation is the elimination of all stored energy on a space system to reduce the chance of break-up.
 Typical passivation measures include venting or burning excess propellant, discharging batteries and relieving pressure vessels.

+3.4.2 De-orbit

+De-orbiting is intentional changing of orbit for re-entry of a space system into the Earth's atmosphere to eliminate the hazard it poses to other space systems, by applying a retarding force, usually via a propulsion system.

+3.4.3 Re-orbit

+Re-orbiting is intentional changing of a space system's orbit.

+3.4.4 Break-up

-- 3.4.2 De-orbit intentional changing of orbit for re-entry of a spacecraft or orbital stage into the Earth's atmosphere to eliminate the hazard it poses to other spacecraft and orbital stages, by applying a retarding force, usually via a propulsion system. - 3.4.3 Re-orbit intentional changing of a spacecraft or orbital stage's orbit - 3.4.4 Break-up any event that generates fragments, which are released into Earth orbit.
-This includes: - (1) An explosion caused by the chemical or thermal energy from propellants, pyrotechnics and so on - (2) A rupture caused by an increase in internal pressure - (3) A break-up caused by energy from collision with other objects
+A break-up is any event that generates fragments that are released into Earth orbit.
+This includes:

+- (1) An explosion caused by the chemical or thermal energy from propellants, pyrotechnics and so on; - (2) A rupture caused by an increase in internal pressure; - (3) A break-up caused by energy from collision with other objects.